 Grameen America migrates to the cloud and expands reach.

-Grameen America began as a nonprofit in 2008 to provide small loans, credit and asset building, and financial education programs to women entrepreneurs who live below the poverty line.
+Grameen America, Inc. began as a nonprofit in 2008 to provide small loans, credit and asset building, and financial education programs to women entrepreneurs who live below the poverty line.
 Until 2013 Grameen America relied on a custom-built legacy software that was setting the organisation behind.
 The tech team recommended migrating from its legacy server-based system to an elastic cloud native system.

 Cloud banking platform

 Founded in Queens, NY, in 2008, Grameen America is a nonprofit that builds on the legacy and proven model of Nobel Peace Prize laureate Muhammad Yunus.
 His revolutionary idea that all people can lift themselves out of poverty through their own entrepreneurial spirit has dramatically altered how the world views global poverty.